Front Load Washer Won't Spin

 Step-1.
 Drive Belt

-Inspect the washers drive belt that goes from the drive motor to the drain pump, if the belt has become broken the washer won’t spin.
-The solution is to replace the drive belt to get you washer spinning again.
+You will need to inspect the washers drive belt that goes around the washer’s motor pulley and the wash tub drive pulley, if the belt is broken the washer won’t spin.
+The solution is to replace the drive belt to get your washer spinning again.
+The belt is located inside the back of the washer, the rear panel will need to be removed to gain access to the belt to remove it.

 Step-2.
 Door Lock Switch